 - How: Increased vascular permeability occurs through release of mediators from cells.
 These mediators include histamine and leukotrienes C4, D4, and E4.

-- Why: Increased vascular permeability allows fluid to cross into the interstitial tissue, which increases protein levels in the interstitial tissue, thereby decreasing osmotic pressure in the blood ...
+- Why: Increased vascular permeability allows fluid to cross into the interstitial tissue, which increases protein levels in the interstitial tissue, thereby decreasing osmotic pressure in the ...